Long Island Trust Lawyer

 Living Trust vs. Testamentary Trust

 Every trust is either a living trust or a testamentary trust.
-A living trust is a trust is created during a grantor’s lifetime.
-A testamentary trust is a trust created under a person’s will, so is only created after death.
+A living trust is a trust created during a grantor’s lifetime.
+A testamentary trust is a trust created under a person’s will, so is only created after death through the court probate process.
 There are advantages to setting up a living trust which can be managed and funded during your lifetime, without court intervention, and there are times when a testamentary trust is a more appropriate option.
 This would be determined based on each person’s specific objectives and needs.

 Some specific types of trusts include:

-- Medicaid Trusts are trusts which protect assets from being spent down on long-term care.
-A Medicaid trust is an irrevocable trust which protects one’s assets so that a person can qualify for Medicaid to pay for their long-term care (nursing home, home care, or in some instances, assisted living) without the need to spend down their money that is placed in the trust.
-In New York, Medicaid has a five-year look-back period for nursing home care eligibility, so to ensure that Medicaid will cover your long-term nursing home care costs without a penalty, it is ideal to fund a Medicaid Trust as early as possible, with the aim of at least five years passing before there is a need for a nursing home.
+- Medicaid Trusts help protect your assets from being spent down on long-term care.
+A Medicaid trust is an irrevocable trust that can help a person qualify for Medicaid to pay for long-term care such as nursing homes or home care.
+In New York, Medicaid has a five-year look-back period for nursing home care eligibility.
+You should fund a Medicaid Trust as early as possible, so five years pass before you need a nursing home.

-- Special Needs Trusts, also known as Supplemental Needs Trusts, are trusts that are designed to allow a disabled individual that is receiving government benefits, such as Medicaid or SSI (Social Security Income) to use and enjoy assets held in the trust without risk to interruption of discontinuance of their need-based government benefits.
+- Special Needs Trusts (also called Supplemental Needs Trusts) are used to let a disabled person who receives government benefits such as Medicaid or SSI continue to use assets in the trust without losing those need-based benefits.

 There are a number of other trusts to suit each specific need.
 While the above are general types of trusts, there is no trust that is a “one-size-fits-all.”
 Every trust has specific provisions tailored for each individual’s unique needs.